purplebase/purplestack/CONTEXT.md

 #### `nostr` MCP Server

-The `nostr` server provides Nostr protocol reference and documentation.
-You MUST ALWAYS attempt to use the `models` package, following `tools/reference` Markdown documents for models.
-If a model does not exist, you MAY use this MCP server to understand how to create and register a new model.
+Provides Nostr protocol reference and documentation.

 Use this server for:
 - Understanding Nostr protocol specifications